27700 Sustainable Tourism Management

 8. Government policies for the sustainable management of tourism: intervention versus self-regulation of tourism: policy and regulatory mechanisms; the role of environmental/land use planning; overview of the environmental planning process and mechanisms for enhancing sustainability of tourism.

-Assessment Item 2: Project on Issue/Proposal or Review of Industry Practices (Group)
+Assessment task 2: Project on Issue/Proposal or Review of Industry Practices (Group)

 Students must achieve at least 50% of the subject’s total marks.